simonayotte/simonayotte/README.md

 ## Hello, I'm Simon 👋

-I'm a Full-Stack developer based in Montreal.
-I'm interested in design systems, microservices, user/dev experience.
+Full Stack Developer | I'm interested in design systems, microservices, user/dev experience.

+- 🔭 I’m currently building a Pinterest/MyMind alternative with Next.js
+- 🌱 I’m currently learning Go, Zig
+- 📍 Based in Montreal, Canada

+Always looking to collaborate on interesting projects!

 <!--
 **simonayotte/simonayotte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.